hyperstudio/Annotation-Studio/README.md

 - ```git clone git@github.com:hyperstudio/Annotation-Studio.git```
 - ```bundle install```
 - Create a PostgreSQL database, add the connection information into database.sample.yml and copy that file to database.yml.
-- Update application.yml with your configuration preferences (Note that we deploy on Heroku, so our configuration system is compatible with that hosting environment).
+- Update application.yml and database.yml with your configuration preference.
 - ```Rake db migrate```
 - ```rails s```